 We find that the broader paper on modelling concurrent / reactive (possibly real-time) systems being requested here would be a very different paper from what we intended with the submitted paper.
 Hence, we have not attempted to revise the paper to make it a more general paper on formal modelling languages for concurrent and distributed systems.
 We also find that there are other researchers in the community of formal methods that would be in a much better position and have more credibility in writing such a paper.
 Furthermore, given the two other positive reviews, we decided to not fundamentally change the content of the paper.

 One goal of the present paper was to make the CPN language visible to a broader computing community than what one normally reaches with textbooks and with papers published at formal methods oriented conferences.
 Hence, we find that the paper serves a difference purpose than already published material.
-We agree that in the end this is basically an editorial decision to be made.
+We agree that in the end this is an editorial decision to be made.
 It seems, however, that CACM publishes such papers.
 A recent example is in Vol. 57 04/2914 of CACM, 2014 in which there is a paper on the Scala programming languages (no comparison with CPNs otherwise intended) for which there also exist numerous published papers and textbooks.

 >On the basis of these remarks I am rather against publishing this paper, with all respect and >appreciation for the authors and their long standing research.
 However, since it is not easy for me to >“impersonate” the average CACM reader, I would certainly not object if the editor, possibly on the >basis of a different report, decides to overwhelm my opinion.